OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 ..
     Sect<7.6.1>

-Debug logging in the DCPS layer of OpenDDS is controlled by the :key:`DCPSDebugLevel` configuration option and command-line option.
+Debug logging in the DCPS layer of OpenDDS is controlled by the :prop:`DCPSDebugLevel` configuration option and command-line option.
 It can also be set in application code using:

 .. code-block:: cpp